abyx/octopress/source/_posts/2013-08-26-please-use-labels-properly.markdown

 ## Awesomer labeling

 There's another syntax for associating labels with inputs which I prefer.
-The problem with the above synatx is that it requires us to have a specific ID for each input element to then put in the label's `for` attribute.
+The problem with the above syntax is that it requires us to have a specific ID for each input element to then put in the label's `for` attribute.
 This is usually messy and even requires extra coding if, for example, you're generating forms on the fly.

 Lucky for us, if a label contains a single input element it is automatically associated with it, meaning we can now write: